SmartThingsDIY/arduino-uno-aws-weather-station/README.md

 ```cpp
   wifi.print(command); // send the read character to the esp8266
 ```

+This is different than calling the same `print()` function on the `Serial` object, which sends the string through the Serial monitor.

 Pin 3 is then used to read any response coming back from the WiFi board through the `read()` function.
 ```cpp